rubenrua/Notes/templates/emails.md

 * Allow me to chime in by saying that ...
 * Please feel free to contact us should you have any further questions
 * Best regards
+* I'll respond to all queries between lines.